 The Consequences Of Fetal Alcohol Syndrome Symptoms

 There is often a lack of understanding around exactly what fetal alcohol syndrome is.
-This makes the dealing with the consequences of the disorders even more challenging.
+This makes dealing with the consequences of the disorders even more challenging.
 Due to many people not understanding the disorder, when fetal alcohol syndrome caused problems for the child at school, it is often just regarded as misbehavior.
 As a consequence of the syndrome, those affected can often be affected by consequences just like that.

 Consequences of fetal alcohol syndrome include:

-- Developing other disorders of the mind – Fetal alcohol syndrome can often lead the child to feeling inferior.
-They may then develop alcohol induced depression and anxiety.
+- Developing other disorders of the mind – Fetal alcohol syndrome can often lead the child to feel inferior.
+They may then develop alcohol-induced depression and anxiety.
 They may also struggle to pay attention and develop ADHD.

-- Trouble with following laws and rules – A lack of impulse control and general inability to comprehend rules means those suffering from the disorder often get in to trouble.
+- The trouble with following laws and rules – A lack of impulse control and general inability to comprehend rules mean those suffering from the disorder often get into trouble.
 They may also struggle to control emotions.

-- Educational issues – Due to struggling to follow rules, many with the disorder will truant and not try at school.
+- Educational issues – Due to struggling to follow the rules, many with the disorder will truant and not try at school.
 They may not pay attention and therefore perform poorly.
 Their differences may also make it a challenge for them to make friends.

 - Abusing drugs – Many with the disorder see substance abuse as the only way out and quickly become addicts.

-- Problems living independently or holding down a job – Due to a lot of cognitive issues, lack of understanding of rules and inability to solve problems, many with the disorder struggle to hold on to work.
+- Problems with living independently or holding down a job – Due to a lot of cognitive issues, lack of understanding of rules and inability to solve problems, many with the disorder struggle to hold on to work.

 Despite all these issues being highly problematic, these are not the worst consequence of the disorder.
 Fetal alcohol syndrome is irreversible.
 That means that the child is stuck with it for life.
 This consequence is often more difficult to manage than all the others as it often takes away hope for some people.
 However, there are ways to improve the life of someone suffering.